The malai | butter |slightly cheesy kababs are melt in your mouth & flavorful. It’s easy, quick and perfect for a party, get-together or bbq.

-Thread it into skewers.
+Thread it onto skewers.
 If using bamboo skewers, soak it in water for at least 30 minutes before using or else the sticks can burn.

-You can also cook this on stovetop or outdoor grill.
+You can also cook this on a stovetop or outdoor grill.
 Refer the recipe below.

 Talking about Christmas again, how can we not talk about festive cakes.